Simon-Brandt/ShellArgparser/docs/installation.md

 ## 2. Installation

 > [!WARNING]
-> The argparser requires Bash 4.0 or higher (try `bash --version`).
+> The Argparser requires Bash 4.0 or higher (try `bash --version`).
 It is extensively tested with Bash 5.2, precisely, with `GNU bash, Version 5.2.21(1)-release (x86_64-pc-linux-gnu)`.
 With `BASH_COMPAT` set to `40` or higher, the [tests](../tests) still succeed, but if you encounter errors for versions earlier than 5.2, please file an [issue](https://github.com/Simon-Brandt/ShellArgparser/issues/new "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Issues"), such that the minimum requirement can be adjusted.
-For the execution (not invokation) of the argparser, shells other than Bash aren't supported, and the argparser aborts with an error message.
+For the execution (not invokation) of the Argparser, shells other than Bash aren't supported, and the Argparser aborts with an error message.

-No actual installation is necessary, as the argparser is just a Bash script that can be located in an arbitrary directory of your choice, like `/usr/local/bin`.
+No actual installation is necessary, as the Argparser is just a Bash script that can be located in an arbitrary directory of your choice, like `/usr/local/bin`.
 Thus, the "installation" is as simple as cloning the repository in this very directory:

 ```bash
 # Switch to the installation directory of your choice, e.g., /usr/local/bin.